harrypujols/drupal-starter/README.md

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [Virtual Box](https://www.virtualbox.org/wiki/Downloads)

-Once install, use the command line to reach the root of this repository.
+Once installed, use the command line to reach the root of this repository.
 From there run:

 ```bash
 vagrant up